sashafirsov/slotted-element/README.md

 ## Credits
 The `fetch-element` is inspired by ideas of [iron-ajax](https://github.com/PolymerElements/iron-ajax) in regards of using properties for declarative programming.
-Unlike `iron-ajax` in `fetch-element` the primary use is not in data share via binding (which requires framework like PolymerJS) but in providing the data to callbacks via inheritance or runtime methods override for purpose of internal content render.
+Unlike `iron-ajax` in `fetch-element` the primary use is not in data share via binding (which requires framework like PolymerJS) but in response rendering as table.
+The data and content rendering customization is done by callbacks via inheritance or runtime methods override.

 # test and demo
 reside in separate repository https://github.com/sashafirsov/slotted-element-test to avoid unnecessary dependency in